globulus/simi/README.md

 2. String - represents a (multiline) piece of text, enclosed in either single or double quotes.
 3. Function - a parametrized block of code that can be invoked.
 Functions are first-class citizens in Šimi and can be passed around as normal values.
 4. Object - the most powerful Šimi construct, represents a mutable or immutable array/list, set, dictionary/map/hash, or a class instance.
 5. Nil - represents an absence of value.
-Invoking operations on nils generally results in a NilPointerException.
+Invoking operations on nils generally results in a nil, unless the [nil check operator is used](#---nil-check).

 #### Numbers
 At surface, Šimi doesn't make a distinction between integers and floating point numbers, but instead has one number type, 8 bytes long, which doubles as a boolean type where 0 represents a false value.